 A summer of adventure at Cliveden

-The summer gardens at Cliveden are in full bloom and waiting to be discovered by little legs.
-Come along for Cliveden's fun summer adventure trail where children will explore nature and create their own craft to take home.
+The summer gardens at Cliveden are in full bloom and waiting to be explored by young adventurers.
+Come along for Cliveden's fun Come Out and Play summer adventure where families can explore nature and get active around the grounds.

 Cliveden's Giant Maze

-Our maze is based on one that was built for the 1st Viscount Astor in 1894 and has over 500 metres of paths winding amongst two-metre high hedges.
+Can you find your way to the centre of Cliveden’s Giant Maze?
+Our current maze is based on one that was built for the 1st Viscount Astor in 1894 and has over 500 metres of paths winding amongst two-metre high hedges.
 The maze covers approximately one third of an acre, making the maze the same size as the world-famous Hampton Court maze.

 We started work recreating the giant puzzle in 2009 and it was officially opened on Friday 8 April 2011 by renowned gardener, broadcaster and writer Alan Titchmarsh.
 The maze’s beautiful hand-forged wrought iron gates were created by Chris Collman from Burnham who is known locally as The Wrought Iron Man.
 The gates have a strong Victorian influence and commemorate both Lord Astor’s original maze and our recreation.

-The live entertainment and beautiful setting is provided, all you’ll need to do is pack a picnic and a blanket to have all the ingredients for a perfect summer evening.
+The beautiful setting is provided, all you’ll need to do is pack a picnic and a blanket to have all the ingredients for a perfect summer meal al fresco.
 Whether dining in the idylic Illex Grove or the Japanese inspired Water Garden, there's always a cosy spot for you to lounge in Cliveden's historic gardens.

 Whilst you're here...